Agile sprint capacity planning

 Step 3: Account for other work, activities and distractions

-Now think about all the other things that eats up your team’s time.
-Some of this may be obvious like support, other projects and meetings.
+Now think about all the other things that eat up your team’s time.
+Some of this may be obvious like support, other projects, and meetings.
 But dig a little deeper and try and uncover as much as you can.

 Now reduce their availability further taking into account all the other activities and distractions.